ingkebil/development/git/README.md

 You use the same commands to update any other branch of your forked repository.

-## 7. Create a new branch/feature for your work
+## 7. Create a new branch or feature for your work
 To create a new branch, from command line move to the main folder containing your project and type:

 <pre>